LivingSkySchoolDivision/MySchoolSaskIntegrations/AspenNotes/FilterVariables.md

 ## Unix epoch timestamps
 Use these with fields that are timestamps rather than date or datetime data types.

-A unix epoch timestamp is an integer representing the number of seconds that have passed since 00:00:00 on Thursday, January 1, 1970.
+A unix epoch timestamp is an integer representing the number of seconds that have passed since 00:00:00 on Thursday, January 1, 1970 UTC.

 * `todayTimeStamp`
 * `yesterdayTimeStamp`